daneb/happyfrogger/README.md

 ```

 2. The static site will be generated in the `Output/` directory
+3. Copy all files in `Output/` to the GitHub Pages repository or your web host
 3. Deploy the contents of `Output/` to your web host

 ## Contributing